The below sites should give a first-time visitor to Budapest a snapshot of the city’s past and present. Refer to this map for the specific locations.

 45-minute guided tour is just the right amount of time to appreciate its lavish interior without getting tired and lost in one of its 691 rooms.
 After the tour, stop by Liberty Square for more dramatic buildings from this period.#1 - Go inside the Parliament Building: Constructed during Budapest’s golden era as a capital of the Austro-Hungarian Empire, this monumental Gothic Revival building dominates its Danube bank.
 The

-#2 - Take a stroll down Andrássy Avenue: Andrássy Avenue is Budapest’s version of the Champs-Élysées, a grand 2.3km boulevard that connects the city center with Heroes' Square and the City Park.
-Starting in downtown, you’ll pass fancy retail stores and end up amongst beautiful villas that have been converted to embassies, taking in the heart of Budapest along your way.
+#2 - Take a stroll down Andrássy Avenue: Andrássy Avenue is Budapest’s version of the Champs-Élysées - a grand 2.3km boulevard that connects the city center with Heroes' Square and the City Park.
+Starting in downtown, you’ll pass fancy retail stores, then end up amongst beautiful villas that have been converted to embassies, taking in the heart of Budapest along your way.
 Be sure to pause at the Opera House and the House of Terror, and don’t miss some of the treasures hidden in the side streets.

-#4 - Roam the streets of the Castle Hill: It can be difficult to enjoy Budapest’s medieval Old Town because it’s usually swarming with people.
-But if you go up here a little before sunset, after many visitors have returned to the Pest side, you should have the Buda Castle, Matthias Church, and the charmingly winding historic streets mostly to yourself.
+#4 - Roam the streets of the Castle Hill: Budapest’s medieval Old Town is usually swarming with tourists, but if you go up here a little before sunset, after many visitors have returned to the Pest side, you should have the Buda Castle, Matthias Church, and the charmingly winding historic streets mostly to yourself.
 Read this step-by-step guide to get the most out of the Castle Hill.

 #7 - Discover the Palace Quarter: An increasing number of locals have been frequenting the Palace Quarter as an alternative to the overcrowded streets of the hyped-up Jewish Quarter nearby.
 With pre-war palaces and quaint courtyards, the Palace Quarter was once the most desirable - the playground for the wealthy nobility.
 As in the rest of the city, communism’s gray pallor transformed this area, but these serene streets are springing back to life again thanks to charming restaurants and cafés.

 #8 - Explore the Great Market Hall: This enormous brick-and-steel indoor building in the heart of Budapest has been the city’ main market hall since its opening in 1897.
-While it’s very popular among visitors, plenty of locals too come here to buy their fresh produce.
-Upstairs you will find some standing-only eateries and vendors of knick-knacks and tchotchkes.
+While it’s popular among tourists, plenty of locals, too, come here for fresh produce.
+Upstairs, you will find food stalls and vendors of knick-knacks and tchotchkes.

-#10 - Try Hungarian wine: Hungary’s most famous wine is Tokaji, the sweet dessert wine that has counted Voltaire, Thomas Jefferson, and Louis XIV of France among its fans.
-However, we also produce some excellent dry wines throughout the country these days.
+#21 - Try Hungarian wine: Hungary’s most famous wine is Tokaji, the sweet dessert wine that has counted Voltaire, Thomas Jefferson, and Louis XIV of France among its fans.
+Hungary, however, also produces some excellent dry wines these days.
 Look for Furmint or Hárslevelű (white), or Kadarka (red) for varieties indigenous to the region.

-#11 - Grab a drink at a ruin bar: Budapest’s ruin bars started when dilapidated pre-war buildings, barely escaping the bulldozers, were transformed into bars featuring a hodgepodge of flea-market furniture and cheap drinks.
+#24 - Grab a drink at a ruin bar: Budapest’s ruin bars started when derelict, pre-war buildings in the old Jewish Quarter, barely escaping the bulldozers, were transformed into atmopheric bars.
+They serve cheap drinks and feature a hodgepodge of flea-market furniture.
 Although it has become a tourist-favorite, Szimpla Kert, the city’s first ruin bar, is still the best one in Budapest.

-#12 - Experience the nightlife of the old Jewish Quarter: After the Holocaust, the Jewish Quarter was abandoned for decades.
-Recently, however, thanks to the influx of young people, these streets are home to a revitalized culture, teeming with cafés, bars, and restaurants.
+#26 - Experience the nightlife of the old Jewish Quarter: After the Holocaust, Budapest's Jewish Quarter was abandoned for decades.
+Recently, however, thanks to an influx of young people, these streets are home to a revitalized culture, teeming with cafés, bars, and restaurants.
 Packed with both locals and tourists at night, the area has become the city’s party district.

-#13 - Mingle with locals: The best way to get to know a city is of course by meeting locals.
-Here are a few casual, laid-back bars where you will be able to meet some Hungarians who hopefully will be glad to meet you.
+#27 - Mingle with locals: The best way to get to know a city is of course by meeting locals.
+Here are a few casual, laid-back bars, where you will be able to meet some Hungarians who hopefully will be glad to meet you.